SpudGunMan/bapi/data/VARA.md

   - install Wine32 but 64 might be the only option
   - install Box86 32

+The pi-apps project is adding a lot which isnt helping our minimal needs, you might want to delete the .wine folder created and build a new one with winecfg

 ## Installing Wine on Intel /Debian
 https://wiki.winehq.org/Ubuntu